Write for Us | Guest Post - Parenting | Mom | Family | Baby

 For articles above 2000 words, you can include 2 do-follow links.

-To indicate your interest in writing for us, fill the contact form with subject "Guest Posting" and we will contact you with further details.
-Alternatively, you can mail us at firstname.lastname@example.org
+To indicate your interest in writing for us, fill the contact form or send us an email with subject "Guest Posting" and we will contact you with further details.
+When submitting an article, post your bio at the end of your article.
+Only serious bloggers should contact us.
+Please email us at email@example.com or fill out the form at the end of this post.

-- When you share posts you think will be useful to our readers, please acknowledge the source.
+- When you share posts you think will be useful to our readers, please acknowledge and include the link to the original source.
 We do not want to give credit to you for a job that isn’t yours.

 - We will like you to include links to statistics and studies.
 This is to give credibility to your work and our site.